Country Analysis: Canada

 In Canada, it has been researched and confirmed that out of every five jobs held in the country, one is wholly dependent on trade, be it international or domestic trade, either directly or indirectly.
 From a different perspective, this understates the dependency of the nation and its citizens on trade.
 The organization and structure of Canada’s economy depend on trade and the integration with regional as well as global networks of trade.

 Exportation allows citizens to sell their products and services in exchange for foreign produced goods and services.
-In addition to supporting the citizens in terms of employment, trade translates to improved production beyond what is produced in the omestic market.
+In addition to supporting the citizens in terms of employment, trade translates to improved production beyond what is producd in the domestic market.
 This permits economies to scale in production which lowers production costs, eventually leading to lower consumer prices.
 Additional competition also means that producers strive for excellence by seeking out efficacy innovativeness in production.
 As opposed to producing more, firms shift their focus onto specializing in products and services, where they gain an advantage by producing quality products.
 This move drives up productivity thereby allowing workers to receive higher wages, which in turn translates to increased prosperity due to improved living standards and additional taxes.
 Eventually, the country’s prosperity increases.

 Get 19% OFF